iRedlon/jparty/documentation/patch-notes.md

 - Prevents a category from containing two clues with the same answer
 - Adds a naive filter to skip likely image-dependent clues by checking for keywords like "seen here" and "pictured here"
-- Changed category type distribution to be a bit more even
 - Host voice points out quotation category names i.e. a category whose clues all contain a quoted segment from the category name

 ---